Stories and Storyforms

 Think of Methods of Conflict as the dynamic tools or mechanisms that fuel narrative progression.
 For example:

-- A character might employ a method of Psychology, trying to convince others to change their minds in order to achieve the story goal.
+- A character might employ a method of Cognitive Processing, trying to convince others to change their minds in order to achieve the story goal.

 - Another might rely on Self-interest, focusing on personal gain, even at the expense of others.